 We finished our 18 in less than three hours, with a little daylight to spare.
 The price seemed a little steep for late twilight, but since we finished a full 18 holes, I ended up feeling okay with that rate.

 The Valley nine is pretty similar to Oaks.
 From what I understand, these are the original two nines, and then Lakes was added later.
 There are some wacky routing spots on the two nines we played yesterday, so some holes may have been mixed around when they expanded to 27.

 Valley has some very severe doglegs and traditional tree-lined fairways.
 It is flat and not overly difficult as long as you stay out of the trees.
 It’s a pretty standard old Central Valley kind of course.
 The Lakes nine is more open, but has a more interesting look with undulation in the fairways.
 It also includes some big water hazards (hence the name) in play on the final four holes.

 The course was in okay shape.
 It was playable enough, but nothing near what we got in Dinuba.
 The tee boxes were okay, but some were pretty beat up and thin.
 The fairways were decent.
 They were definitely on the thin/firm/dry side, but I never really had a bad lie.
 The rough was spotty, but cut down and not much of a factor.
-Pretty nice around the greens for the most part, though.
+It was pretty nice around the greens for the most part, though.
 They had done some turf reduction since my last visit, so there are a lot of bare hardpan areas in between holes now.
 I wasn’t in a bunker, so no comments there.
 The greens were very beat up and disappointing.
 Just a ton of ball marks, new and old.
 Really bumpy surfaces with so many pock marks, and compounded by the natural late afternoon bumpiness.